 In his 2002 documentary, Jerry tells a story of when he was a broke, struggling comedian in the 1970s.
 He was dabbling in stand-up here and there a couple of days a week.
 He was getting the odd gig and actually being paid in food—not in money—for these gigs.

 Everything changed for him on a warm, sunny afternoon in New York City when he saw some construction workers finishing up their lunch break, picking themselves up, and trudging back to work.

-And, in that moment, Jerry said to himself, “If those construction workers can dedicate themselves with that level of commitment to their jobs, and I’m just working at this comedy thing one, two days a week, how can I ever expect to make it?”
+And, at that moment, Jerry said to himself, "If those construction workers can dedicate themselves with that level of commitment to their jobs, and I'm just working at this comedy thing one, two days a week, how can I ever expect to make it?"

-From that day forward, worked on his comedy every day whether he felt like it or not, whether he was in the mood for it or not, whether he had the energy for it or not.
+From that day forward, he worked on his comedy every day whether he felt like it or not, whether he was in the mood for it or not, whether he had the energy for it or not.
 He stuck to a commitment and a routine of sitting down, writing jokes, working on his material, every single day.

 Nothing could be further from the truth.

 Jerry fostered and developed his talent from persistence, hustle, and grind over many years, day in, day out.
 And, that's really the message for you here today that I want to deliver.

 You've got goals, you've got things you want to achieve.
 How devoted are you to it, truly?

 How much are you giving your goals?
 Are you just dabbling on the sidelines, or are you all in, committed to working at it, day in and day out, whether you feel like it or not?